Large Sample Properties of Partitioning-Based Series Estimators: Uniform Inference

 \begin{lem}[Hats Off] Let Assumptions \ref{assumption: DGP}, \ref{assumption: quasi-uniform partition}, \ref{assumption: Local Basis}, and \ref{assumption: Misspecification Error} hold.
 Assume one of the following holds: \begin{description} \item[(i)] $\sup_{\bx\in \mathcal{X}}\E[|\varepsilon_i|^{2+\nu}|\bx_i=\bx]<\infty$ and $\frac{n^{\frac{2}{2+\nu}}(\log n)^{\frac{2+2\nu}{2+\nu}}}{nh^d} = o(r_n^{-2})$; or \item[(ii)] $\sup_{\bx\in \mathcal{X}}\E[|\varepsilon_i|^3\exp(|\varepsilon_i|)|\bx_i=\bx]<\infty$ and $\frac{(\log n)^4}{n h^{d}} = o(r_n^{-2})$. \end{description} Furthermore, if $j=0$, assume $nh^{d+2m}=o(r_n^{-2})$; and, if $j=1,2,3$, assume Assumption \ref{assumption: BC bases} holds and $nh^{d+2m+2\varrho} = o(r_n^{-2})$.
 Then

 \end{lem}

 Lemma \ref{lem:Strong Approximation Hats Off} requires that the estimation and sampling uncertainty of $\widehat{\bgamma}_{\bq,j}$ and $\bOhat{j}$, as well as the smoothing bias of $\widehat{\partial^\bq\mu}_j(\bx)$, be negligible uniformly over $\bx\in\mathcal{X}$.
-Its proof, in \S\ref{proof:lem:Strong Approximation Hats Off}, relies on some new technical lemmas, in \S\ref{proof:techlemmas}, but is otherwise standard.
+The proof is given in \S\ref{proof:lem:Strong Approximation Hats Off} and relies on a new technical lemma stated in \S\ref{proof:techlemmas}.
 This technical approximation step allows us to focus on developing a distributional approximation for the infeasible stochastic processes $\{t_j(\bx): \bx \in \mathcal{X}\}$, $j=0,1,2,3$.
 We make precise our uniform distributional approximation in the following definition.

 \begin{definition}[Strong Approximation] For each $j=0,1,2,3$, the law of the stochastic process $\{t_j(\bx), \bx \in \mathcal{X}\}$ is approximated by that of a Gaussian process $\{Z_j(\bx), \bx \in \mathcal{X}\}$ in $\mathcal{L}^\infty(\mathcal{X})$ if the following condition holds: in a sufficiently rich probability space, there exists a copy $t'_j(\cdot)$ of $t_j(\cdot)$ and a standard Normal random vector $\bN_{K_j}\thicksim \mathsf{N}(\mathbf{0},\bI_{K_j})$ with $K_j=\dim(\bPi{j}(\bx))$ such that